 - Start by adding the rice, water and whole spices (bay leaves, cardamom, cloves, cinnamon stick and star anise) to a large casserole pot and bringing it up to a gentle simmer on the stove.7.25 cups water, 1.5 cups brown basmati rice, 2 bay leaves, 4 cloves, 1 star anise, 1 cinnamon stick, 4 cardamom pods

 - Cook for 15 minutes, or 6 minutes if using white basmati rice (which cooks quicker than brown basmati rice).
 The rice will be al dente by the time the 15 minutes (or 6 minutes) is up.
 Drain and remove the whole spices once done.

 - While the rice cooks, grab a sauté pan and fry the onions for 15 minutes.
 Keep them moving, they should become translucent and slightly brown.2 onions

-- Add the ginger, garlic, powdered spices (turmeric and garam masala) and fresh chillies to the onions and mix well.4 cloves of garlic, 1 tbsp ginger, 1 tsp turmeric powder, 1 tsp garam masala, 2 green chillies
+- Add the ginger, garlic, powdered spices (turmeric and garam masala) and fresh chillies to the onions and mix well.4 cloves of garlic, 1 tablespoon ginger, 1 teaspoon turmeric powder, 1 teaspoon garam masala, 2 green chillies

 - Pop in the mushrooms and cook for a further 5 minutes.500 g mushrooms

 - Chuck the part-cooked rice into the pan and give it all a good stir so it’s all well combined.1.5 cups brown basmati rice

-- Grease the stock pot or casserole dish with the vegan butter.2 tbsp vegan butter
+- Grease the stock pot or casserole dish with the vegan butter.2 tablespoon vegan butter

-- Fill the dish with all of the Biryani mixture, and pour over ¼ of a cup of water and an optional 2 tbsp of melted vegan butter.2 tbsp vegan butter
+- Fill the dish with all of the Biryani mixture, and pour over ¼ of a cup of water and an optional 2 tablespoon of melted vegan butter.2 tablespoon vegan butter

 - Pop the dish into the oven with the lid on for 10 minutes.
 This allows the rice to steam and cook fully, and take on more flavour.